 - Another option is to pay less for gold or silver-tone chains, or chains made of metals, such as brass, copper, steel, or even plastic; any of these will make beautiful pieces.

-- Chain is usually sold by the foot (or the inch, for more expensive versions), which means you need to add the clasp yourself.
+- Chains are usually sold by the foot (or the inch, for more expensive versions), which means you need to add the clasp yourself.

 - Use lengths of wire to turn a bead into a pendant or to join beads to one another.